minhtran-q/deep-dive-into-java/README.md

   The static keyword is widely used for memory management and to create _class-level_, _properties_ and _methods_.

+  **Static Members in the Method Area**

+  + Static variables are stored here along with their initialized values.
+  + Static methods are stored as code references, meaning their bytecode is stored in the method area, and they are accessible without requiring any object of the class.

-  Common use cases of static variables and static methods:
+  _Common use cases of static variables and static methods:_

   + **Constants Variables:** Used to define constants that do not change, typically marked `final`.
   + **Utility Methods:** Used for helper functions that don't require an instance.